Webyx-Co/coding-conventions/README.md

 ### Tags & Releases
 We use semantic version on our tags, using the pattern X.Y.Z-release.build.

-> Our recommendation to new project is to only start versioning when your pass from proof of concept / proto
+> Our recommendation to new project is to only start versioning when your pass from proof of concept / prototype to your first product code.

 ### Pull Requests